Our railway duties

 - have regard to the effect on the environment of activities connected with the provision of railway services;

-- in the case of functions other than its safety functions as an enforcing authority for the purposes of the HSWA 1974, to have regard to any general guidance given to it by the Secretary of State about railway services or other matters relating to railways;
+- have regard to any general guidance given to ORR by the Secretary of State about railway services or other matters relating to railways;

 - have regard to the funds available to the Secretary of State for the purposes of his functions in relation to railways or railways services;